mendix/docs/content/howto/atlasui/create-custom-preview-images-for-building-blocks-and-page-templates.md

 To create a page template preview image in Illustrator, follow these steps:

 1. Download the [Atlas UI image templates resources pack](https://atlas.mendix.com/index3.html#/resources/7881299347899269).
 2. Open the Illustrator file named **PT_previewimage.ai**.
 This file contains three artboards.
 The first two artboards show examples of how page template preview images look in the Web Modeler.
-The second artboard is where you place your image.
+The third artboard is where you place your image.
 3. Hide the layer called **Template**, then insert your preview image into the **Page template preview** folder.
 4. When you are happy with your image, select your artboard
-5. Select **file > Export for screens** select the PT@2x artboard and make sure the preferences are set to the following
+5. Select **File** > **Export for screens**, then select the **PT@2x** artboard.
+6. Make sure the preferences are set to the following
-    * **Size**: 1x
+    * **Scale**: 1x
     * **Format**: PNG

     ![](attachments/howto/create_custom_image_bb_illustrator.png)

-6. Export your image.
+7. Export your image.

 ### 3.4 Creating a Page Template Preview Image in Another Image Editor